flowplayer/api-docs/source/includes/_analytics.md

 ## Live histogram

 This endpoint returns a time histogram of a currently running livecast.
-It returns viewer counts by time in the livecast's timeline.
+It returns viewer counts for every minute in the livecast's timeline.

 > Get the histogram for the specified livecast